-You pay this at the time you receive a covered prescription drug.
+You pay this when you receive a covered prescription drug.

 Coinsurance

 The plan may require that you pay a percentage of the cost of certain covered prescription drugs.
 For example, if your plan has a 25% coinsurance, you would pay \$25 and your plan would pay \$75 of a \$100 prescription drug cost.